fadams/serverless/container-registry/docker-registry/README.md

 # docker-registry

 This directory contains instructions and a script for standing up an instance of the basic [Docker Registry](https://docs.docker.com/registry/).
 This example is just a "toy" registry for experiments to avoid having to use the public Docker Hub.
-Clearly for production a more production ready private repository is required.
+Clearly for production a more production ready private repository configuration is required.

 ### Some Useful resources
 - https://docs.docker.com/registry/